plataplomo/hummingbot/workflow/business_logic_refactor/01_first_steps.md

 ## Executive Summary

-This comprehensive analysis of the CyberDeltaEngine codebase has revealed significant technical debt accumulated through multiple refactoring cycles.
-While the system demonstrates sophisticated architectural evolution with clear domain-driven design principles, critical business logic inconsistencies and duplications require immediate attention to prevent further degradation.
+**⚠️ DOCUMENT STATUS: ANALYSIS OUTDATED (Updated December 2024)**

+This comprehensive analysis of the CyberDeltaEngine codebase **was based on a previous version of the system**.
+Critical findings: **The referenced files (`Engine.py`, `DataHandler.py`, `SignalGenerator.py`, `SignalQueue.py`, `RiskManager.py`) no longer exist in the current codebase**.

+**Current Reality (December 2024)**: The system has undergone **successful architectural modernization** and evolved into a sophisticated domain-driven architecture.
+Most of the critical issues identified in this document have been resolved through complete system refactoring.

 ## System Overview